rpede/MobileProgramming24/_flutter_basics/index.md

 ## Android & iOS

-The root for most apps Flutter apps is either going to be [MaterialApp](https://api.flutter.dev/flutter/material/MaterialApp-class.html) or [CupertinoApp](https://api.flutter.dev/flutter/cupertino/CupertinoApp-class.html).
+The root for most Flutter apps is either going to be [MaterialApp](https://api.flutter.dev/flutter/material/MaterialApp-class.html) or [CupertinoApp](https://api.flutter.dev/flutter/cupertino/CupertinoApp-class.html).
 They both set up defaults for theming, text direction, navigation among other things.
 You will learn about navigation at a later point in time.
 The difference between the two apps is that`MaterialApp` is for the [Material design](https://m3.material.io/) language which is the standard on Android.